Android platform glossary

 Android Runtime (ART) and Dalvik

-The Android runtime (ART) is the managed runtime used by applications and some system services on Android.
-The Android runtime (ART) is the default runtime for devices running Android 5.0 (API level 21) and higher.
+Android Runtime (ART) is the managed runtime used by apps and some system services on Android.
+ART is the default runtime for devices running Android 5.0 (API level 21) and higher.
 ART and its predecessor Dalvik were originally created specifically for the Android Open Source Project.
 ART as the runtime executes the Dalvik Executable format and Dex bytecode specification.
 ART and Dalvik are compatible runtimes running Dex bytecode, so apps developed for Dalvik should work when running with ART.

-Android programs are compiled into .dex (Dalvik Executable) files, which are in turn zipped into a single .apk file on the device. .dex files can be created by automatically translating compiled applications written in the Java programming language.
+Compiled Android app code file.
+Android programs are compiled into Dalvik Executable (DEX) files with the extension .dex, which are in turn zipped into a single APK file on the device.
+DEX files can be created by automatically translating compiled apps written in the Java programming language.